killercup/scribbles/_drafts/2018-05-30-secret-life-of-cows.md

 This also means that `ToOwned` doesn't need to be implemented for references, but for concrete types, like `str` and `Path`.

+Let me note something about that lifetime the Cow carries with it real quick:
+If you want to replace the type of `bar` in
+`struct Foo { bar: String }`
+with a `Cow`,
+you'll have to specify the lifetime of the referece the `Cow` can include:
+`struct Foo<'a> { bar: Cow<'a, str> }`.
+This means that everytime you now _use_ `Foo` that lifetime will be tracked, and everytime you take or return `Foo` you might just need to annotate it.
+One easy way around this is to use `'static'`:
+You can omit the lifetime annotation on your strcut, but your Cow can only contain references to static memory.
+This might sound less useful than a generic lifetime -- that's because it is -- but in case of functions and types that either contain or return new data or static defaults known at compiletime it can be enough.